With new Takata air bag recalls, automakers may face more liabilities

 Last week's recall is the first to involve Takata bag inflators that use a drying agent.

 Nearly 20 automakers have been affected by the air bag recalls, and some still use Takata inflators for replacements in the recalls.
-Automakers including Honda Motor Co (7267.T), Toyota Motor Corp (7203.T) and Nissan Motor Co (7201.T) have said they will stop using Takata inflators for new contracts for future models.
+Automakers including Honda Motor Co, Toyota Motor Corp and Nissan Motor Co have said they will stop using Takata inflators for new contracts for future models.

 "If NHTSA in the future raises issues about the safety (of desiccated inflators) we will of course comply with their orders," Nissan's chief sustainability officer Hitoshi Kawaguchi told Reuters.
 "At the moment, our focus is on getting replacement inflators to our customers."